leslieAppl/Pie/README.md

         func tableView(_ tableView: UITableView, moveRowAt sourceIndexPath: IndexPath, to destinationIndexPath: IndexPath)

+- Shopping List Added UITableViewCell.EditingStyle.insert

+            // If the delegate does not implement this method and the UITableViewCell object is editable
+            // the cell has the UITableViewCell.EditingStyle.delete style set for it. func tableView(_ tableView: UITableView, editingStyleForRowAt indexPath: IndexPath) -> UITableViewCell.EditingStyle {

+                return .insert

+            }

+            // The hidden feature that simplifies the deletion of rows func tableView(_ tableView: UITableView, commit editingStyle: UITableViewCell.EditingStyle, forRowAt indexPath: IndexPath) {

+                if editingStyle == UITableViewCell.EditingStyle.delete {

+                    let row = indexPath.row
+                    let item = AppData.instance.items[row]

+                    AppData.instance.details.removeValue(forKey: item)
+                    AppData.instance.items.remove(at: row)

+                    // Always have to update model first, then delete table view cell tableView.deleteRows(at: [indexPath], with: .automatic)

+                } else if editingStyle == UITableViewCell.EditingStyle.insert {

+                    // insert a line of cell from 'ShowAddItemVC'
+        //            myIndex = indexPath
+        //            performSegue(withIdentifier: "showAddItem", sender: nil)

+                    // insert a blank line of cell AppData.instance.items.insert("", at: indexPath.row)
+                    AppData.instance.details[""] = ["no image", "not defined"]

+                    tableView.insertRows(at: [indexPath], with: .automatic)

+                }
+            }

 ## Table View Controller
 ### Introducing Table View Controller Class
 - Added MyTableVC